satellytes/satellytes.com/README.md

 yarn build-storybook
 ```

+The `main` branch automatically gets deployed to https://satellytes-website-storybook.netlify.app.
+Pull Requests on
+Github will also be updated with a separate deployment URL.

 ## Writing a blog post

 You can add a blog post by adding a single markdown file.
 The markdown file contains the blog post itself and